oracle/cloud-native-devops-workshop/apm/README.md

 Save the AgentInstall.zip file.

-Locate a *valid* registration key with a large maximum that we will use for agent deployment.
+Locate a **valid** registration key with a large maximum that we will use for agent deployment.
 Click **Registration Keys** on the left side menu.
 Copy-paste your Registration Key value into your notes for AGENT_REGISTRATION_KEY.
 ![](images/05.read.reg.key.png)

 #### Upload Build Artifacts to Maven ####
-The automated build will need access to APM agent binaries in order to perform the deployment.
-We will provide this to the build by uploading the necessary binaries to the maven repository.
+Now that we have downloaded the necessary master installer, we will need to make it available to our automated build process.
+We will use the DevCS Maven repository for this purpose.
+By uploading the master installer to the Maven repository, our build scripts will be able to download and use it to integrate the necessary agent components into our application.

 Log into the Developer Cloud Service and navigate to the Maven repository's **Upload** page
 ![](images/devcs-maven.png)